iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 ![Equation of Line](Image/EquationLine.png)

-- Linear Regression finds the relationship between the dependent variable and one or more independent variables.
+- Linear Regression models the relationship between the dependent variable and one or more independent variables.
 - Linear Regression finds the best fit straight line that accurately predicts the output values within a range.
 - The straight line is called the regression line.
 - Formula: y = mX + c, where y is the dependent variable and X is the independent variable.
 - **m** is the **slope** and **c** is the **y-intercept**, both are the **regression coefficients**.
-- Linear Regression is simple to understand and interpret, with fast training and prediction.
+- **Advantages:** Simple to understand, fast training and prediction.
-- Linear Regression assumes a linear relationship between variables, sensitive to outliers.
+- **Assumption:** Linear relationship between variables.
-- Can suffer from multicollinearity if the dataset has highly correlated variables.
+- **Limitations:** Sensitive to outliers, affected by multicollinearity if the dataset has highly correlated variables.

 **Hyperparameters:**

-1. **Alpha:**
+1. **Alpha (Regularization Strength):**
-- Used in Lasso (L1) and Ridge (L2) regression, determines the strength of the regularization.
+- Controls regularization in Lasso (L1) and Ridge (L2) regression, determines the strength of the regularization.
-- A higher value of alpha means more regularization and simpler linear models.
+- A higher value of alpha means stronger regularization and simpler linear models.
-- For αlpha = 0, Ridge regression is just linear regression.
+- For αlpha = 0, Ridge regression becomes standard linear regression.
-- The best value for alpha is found by cross-validation (Grid Search CV or Random Search CV)
+- The optimal alpha is typically found via cross-validation (e.g., Grid Search CV or Random Search CV)

 2. **Normalization:**
 - If True, the independent variable X will be normalized before regression by subtracting the **mean**.

 3. **Fit Intercept:**
-- Whether to calculate the intercept **c** for this model.
+- Determines whether to compute the intercept term **c**.
-- If set to False, no intercept will be used in calculations.
+- If False, the model assumes no intercept.

 <h1 name='class' align=center>Classification</h1>